dollarshaveclub/es-check/README.md

 <h1 align="center">ES Check ✔️</h1>

+**Version 3** release! 🎉 Thanks to @BrandonOCasey.
+Adds 2 new features:
+- ES Check fails if no files are matched (breaking—if the ES Check script is not mapped correctly)
+- Supports files that start with hashbang.

 **ES Check** checks JavaScript files against a specified version of ECMAScript (ES) with a shell command.
 If a specified file's ES version doesn't match the ES version argument passed in the ES Check command, ES Check will throw an error and log the files that didn't match the check.

 Ensuring that JavaScript files can pass ES Check is important in a [modular and bundled](https://www.sitepoint.com/javascript-modules-bundling-transpiling/) world.
 Read more about [why](#why).